Newark Holy Stones: David Wyrick

 One of the arguments that they are fraudulent is that Wyrick faked the artifacts and planted them at the excavation sites.
 Prior to his discovery, Wyrick supported the belief that the Lost Tribes of Israel were the ancestors of ancient mound builders in Ohio.
 Wyrick spent a great deal of time searching a number of excavation sites at various mounds attempting to find supporting evidence of this belief.

 In 1861, Wyrick published a pamphlet that described his account of the artifact discoveries.
 The publishing included woodcuts of the inscriptions found on the stones.
 When comparing Wyrick's woodcuts of the Decalogue to the actual inscription found on the stone, Wyrick made at least 38 errors involving 256 Hebrew letters.
 Mistakes include illegible and omitted letters.
 Wyrick's depiction of Moses on the woodcuts had inconsistencies as well.
 Wyrick shows Moses wearing a beret instead of a turban.
 He also shows Moses in a 19th-century dress instead of the flowering robe shown on the stone.

 Some believe that the person or group responsible for the inscription had to have an extensive knowledge of the Hebrew language.
 Given that Wyrick made a large number of mistakes on the woodcuts seem to indicate that he may not have been the stone's author.
 Beverley H. Moseley, Jr., former art director of the Ohio Historical Society, compared the carving of Moses on the stone to Wyrick's woodcut copy.
-He concluded that both images couldn't have been made by the same person.
+He concluded that both images could not have been made by the same person.
 After Wyrick's death, Colonel Charles Whittlesey published a paper in 1872 in which he recalls discovering a Hebrew Bible among Wyrick's personal items.
 Whittlesey concludes at the time that the stones were a hoax, and assumed that the Bible was Wyrick's source of inspiration for the inscription.
 This theory was later discredited after it was determined that the letters used on the Decalogue did not represent a style that would have been consistent with the theory.

 The Hebrew version used in the inscriptions is another point of contention.
 The version used was post-Exilic, which would not be from a "Lost" Tribe.
 Some believe this is another example that shows the artifacts were either a hoax or did not date back to the time of the mound builders.
 Wyrick also made a claim in a letter he wrote to Joseph Henry in 1863—one year before his death—that he might have been a victim of a hoax.